CAT DILR 2025 Practice Questions: Syllabus, Tips & Strategy for High Percentile

 CAT Preparation Materials by Careers360

-The candidates can download the various CAT preparation materials curated by the subject matter experts of Careers360 for the Data Interpretation and Logical Reasoning section, as well as the other important CAT sections, such as the CAT VARC and CAT QA sections, using the links given in the table below.
+The candidates can download the various CAT preparation materials curated by the subject matter experts of Careers360 for the Data Interpretation and Logical Reasoning section, as well as the other important CAT sections, such as the CAT VARC and CAT QA sections, use the links given in the table below.

 eBook Title